izumin5210/eslint-plugin-reselect/README.md

 * reselect/first-param-name: First param must be named `state`.
 * reselect/maximum-arity: Maximum arity of 2.
 * reselect/second-param-destructured: Second argument must be a destructuring object.
-* reselect/no-get-state: Prevent use of state and getState outside of selectors.

 All rules are triggered when :
  * function name begins by `get`